mozilla/PyPOM/docs/index.rst

 PyPOM, or Python Page Object Model, is a Python library that provides a base page object model for use with Selenium_ or Splinter_ functional tests.

-It is tested on Python 2.7 through 3.5.
+It is tested on Python 2.7 and 3.6.

 Contributions are welcome.
 Feel free to fork_ and contribute!